Suffolk County District Court - Post-Judgment & Other "After Court" FAQ

 If they are unwilling to pay, you may attempt to enforce the judgment (below).

 You may request a document called a Transcript of Judgment from the Court Clerk for a fee.
-The Transcript of Judgment must be filed with the Suffolk County Clerk's Office.
-The County Clerk will collect a filing fee.
+File the sealed Transcript of Judgment with the Suffolk County Clerk's Office.
+The Suffolk County Clerk's Office will charge a filing fee.

 Additional enforcement options may exist; contact an attorney to explore other options.